 Settle yourself on a jetty and cast a line.
 Bonus for fishing fans: the park is home to the Sebastian Fishing Museum, documenting the fascinating history of the regional fishing industry.

-There’s plenty more to enjoy at Sebastian Inlet State Park.
-Swim, scuba, snorkel, or shell.
+There’s plenty more fun to enjoy at Sebastian Inlet State Park, whether you want to swim, scuba, snorkel, or shell.
 Surfers will want to catch a wave at world-renowned spots like First Peak and Monster Hole.
 Animal lovers can head on over to Bayside Marina to catch glimpses of manatees and dolphins.

 Prefer to stay on dry land?
-Hike the mile-long Hammock Trail for views of the local wildlife.
-Want to take it easy?
+Hike the mile-long Hammock Trail for views of the local wildlife, including opportunities to spot sea turtles.
+Want to take it easy on your day trip?
 Stake out a spot on one of the park’s unspoiled beaches, soak up some rays, and savor a beautiful sunset.

 Kennedy Space Center